 What is Kaizen?

-Over 30 years ago, Masaaki Imai wrote the groundbreaking book "Kaizen: The Key to Japan's Competitive Success."
-The book established the word "Kaizen," which is now recognized globally as a vital component of an organization's long-term competitive strategy.
+Over 30 years ago, Masaaki Imai wrote the groundbreaking book “Kaizen: The Key to Japan’s Competitive Success.”
+The book introduced the word “Kaizen,” and organizations worldwide now recognize it as a vital part of their long-term competitive strategy.

 According to Masaaki Imai, Kaizen means improvement.
 It means continuing personal, home, social, and working improvement.
-The word is composed of two Japanese words, “Kai" meaning "change," and "Zen," meaning "for the better," which results in its literal translation of "change for the better."
+The word combines two Japanese terms: “Kai,” meaning “change,” and “Zen,” meaning “for the better,” giving the literal translation “change for the better.”
 Moreover, Kaizen is a Japanese philosophy that refers to business activities that improve all business functions.

 Kaizen Elements